Last Updated on March 16, 2020 by JaimeSays

 What’s a Girl to do with a Half Furnished House and Some Bare Walls?
 Throw a Party Anyway.

 No, I didn’t mean to have two different colored couches in the great room but we haven’t had a chance to move our old one upstairs or find accent chairs.
 My kitchen was a COMPLETE DISASTER of dirty dishes and half cut cheese blocks.
 People still hung out in it, but were kind enough to offer help or not comment on the chaos.
 We had some wine glasses break and things spilled, but nothing a quick vacuum couldn’t fix.
 Yes, I walked away from the stove for too long and there was a teensy fire.
 But, we had a wine tasting party at home anyway!
 We got to celebrate with my extended family and got to know our neighbors better.
 We learned that it takes about a week to prepare for a party, and I still need to figure out a better lighting situation.

 I am not an interior designer.
 My husband and I don’t have an unlimited budget to throw at every project at the same time.
 Some of my favorite serving dishes are from Goodwill and Ivy Grapes donated Grassl glassware for the event so that even the least experienced sniffers could identify scents.
 (Seriously, these unique wine glasses are amazing and are 10% off with the code JS10.)

 As the party start time approached, I was starting to feel inadequate that we didn’t have a photographer and perfect lighting and that things weren’t perfect, but once people arrived, it didn’t matter.
+Maybe I should have gone with more prestigious French wine.
 I can’t tell you that the party would have been better if I had my favorite sconces installed, catered instead of cooked, and hired a bartender.
 I dressed up in something that made me feel confident and moved forward.